 Please view our Suggested Course Timeline (179.44 KB) for a detailed schedule.

 - Early October: An information session for undergraduates interested in joining the CEF will be held in the Financial Markets Lab

 - Late October: Notices will be emailed to those individuals who applied to the program.
 Qualified candidates will be invited to schedule an interview

 - Early November: Offer letters will be emailed to undergraduate students accepted into the program

 - January: Students begin attending CFE class.
 Students must also be enrolled in the required modeling class

 - Late April: Students sit in on spring pitches

-- Summer Session: Students are required to attend weekly meetings to review portfolio performance.
+- Summer Session: Students are required to attend monthly meetings to review portfolio performance.
 Students who cannot attend in person must call in to the conference call.
 Connect with mentors to establish rapport and review career goals.